Srz97/deforestation/README.md

 * Google Fonts was used for the following fonts:
 * lato, Helvetica is used for headings and body on the site.
 It is a serif font.
 * Font awsome is used for the icons.
+* The mobile navigation bar's functionality is enhanced through the use of JavaScript to ensure smooth navigation on smaller screens.

 # Imagery